-Let’s face it: We have barely scratched the surface when it comes to analyzing the marijuana plant.
+We have barely scratched the surface when analyzing the marijuana plant.
 As far as the mainstream is concerned, the only compounds that matter are THC and CBD.
-These are the two most abundant cannabinoids in weed and are the subject of the greatest level of research.
+THC and CBD are the two most abundant cannabinoids in cannabis and are the subject of the most significant level of research.

 However, we are doing the magnificent plant a grave injustice.
 It has well over 100 cannabinoids and more than 200 terpenes.
-Published studies have indicated that there may be more than meets the eye with these hidden compounds.
+Research studies have indicated that there is potentially more than meets the eye with these hidden compounds.

-The Phellandrene terpene is a prime example.
-It is a lesser-known terpene that has seldom been researched but could have some genuine medical benefits.
-Until marijuana prohibition ends in the United States, however, it will prove difficult to delve deeper into a plant which requires a LOT of investigation.
+The phellandrene terpene is a prime example.
+It is a lesser-known terpene seldom researched, but it could have some genuine medical benefits.
+Until marijuana prohibition ends in the United States, it will prove challenging to delve deeper into a plant that requires a LOT of investigation.

-You’ll probably be shocked to learn that there are over 20,000 terpenes, and the marijuana plant only contains about 1% of them!
-Terpenes are what enable us to smell the wonderful aromas of citrus fruits and essential oils.
+There are over 20,000 terpenes, and the marijuana plant only contains about 1% of them!
+Terpenes are what enable us to smell the beautiful aromas of citrus fruits and essential oils.
 Marijuana strains with a relatively high terpene content smell and taste fantastic.
 Terpenes are even responsible for lavender’s relaxing effects.

 According to the ‘entourage effect,’ marijuana’s potential healing effects are as a result of the terpenes, cannabinoids, and flavonoids combining.
-It is now believed that terpenes can reduce or intensify the potency of your high.
+Terpenes could reduce or intensify the potency of your high.

-In general, marijuana flower contains around 20-30% cannabinoids and less than 2% terpenes.
+In general, marijuana flowers contains around 20-30% cannabinoids and less than 2% terpenes.
 However, improved breeding techniques and technological advances mean that some strains can have up to 7% terpenes.
-It seems that if a plant has a single terpene that comprises at least 2% of its total compounds, the impact and flavor will knock your socks off.
+If a plant has a single terpene that comprises at least 2% of its total compounds, the impact and flavor will stun you.

 It’s hard to say due to the lack of research.
-Federal prohibition has clearly impacted studies because the organic compounds, alpha-phellandrene, and beta-phellandrene, have been used in holistic medicine for a long time and were officially discovered over a century ago.
-Before their discovery, these compounds were assumed to be pinene and limonene.
+Federal prohibition has impacted studies.
+The organic compounds, alpha-phellandrene, and beta-phellandrene, were used in holistic medicine for a long time and were officially discovered over a century ago.
+Before their discovery, researchers assumed these compounds were pinene and limonene.

-Once the compounds were tested in eucalyptus oil, it was found that they comprised a pair of isomeric compounds rather than one as initially thought.
-As phellandrene is easy to absorb, it has become a popular addition to cosmetic products, like many other terpenes.
-It may be ‘mysterious,’ but you can find it in essential oils such as Lavender, Pine, Cinnamon, Dill, Mint, Black Pepper, and Ginger Grass.
+Phellandrene is easy to absorb.
+As a result, it has become a popular addition to cosmetic products, like many other terpenes.
+It is ‘mysterious,’ but you can find it in essential oils such as:

-The two organic compounds share similar chemical properties and molecular structure.
+The two organic compounds share similar chemical properties and molecular structures.
 They are technically known as monoterpenes and are ‘double-bond’ isomers.
-You will find alpha-phellandrene mainly in eucalyptus oil whereas beta-phellandrene is isolated from the oils of Canadian balsam and water fennel.
+You will find alpha-phellandrene mainly in eucalyptus oil.
+Beta-phellandrene is isolated from the oils of Canadian balsam and water fennel.

 Phellandrene – The Studies

-There has been some research on the effects of the compound.
-A study by Tisserand and Young, published in Essential Oil Safety (Second Edition) in 2014, investigated the effects of alpha-phellandrene.
+There is some research on the effects of the compound.
+A study by Tisserand and Young, in Essential Oil Safety (Second Edition) in 2014, investigated alpha-phellandrene’s effects.
 The researchers discovered that the compound helped to reduce pain sensitivity and increased energy levels.

 A 2015 study by Piccinelli et al., published in Nutritional Neuroscience, looked at the antidepressive and antihyperalgesic actions of alpha-phellandrene and limonene.
-The study tested the compounds on rodents and found that when they were combined, the terpenes produced the desired properties.
+The study tested the compounds on rodents and found that, in combination, the terpenes produced desirable properties.
 However, the team did not determine whether phellandrene would display the same traits by itself.

 As an aside, it seems as if phellandrene could have benefits as a fungicide.
-A 2017 study by Ji-hong Zhang, published in Botanical Studies, measured the ability of alpha-phellandrene to inhibit the growth of fungus on post-harvest tomatoes and other plants.
+A 2017 study by Ji-hong Zhang, published in Botanical Studies, looked into this issue.
+Researchers measured the ability of alpha-phellandrene to inhibit the growth of fungus on post-harvest tomatoes and other plants.
 It transpired that the terpene showed an ability to control the Penicillium cyclopium fungus in the tomatoes.

-The main issue is that the studies in question were either conducted on rodents, or in very small sample groups.
+The main issue is that the studies in question were either conducted on rodents or in tiny sample groups.
 The other problem is that phellandrene is not available in large concentrations in any marijuana strain.
-It has been found in strains such as SAGE, Ace of Spades, Jack Herer, and Trainwreck, but only in very small quantities.
+It is found in the following strains, but only in minimal quantities:

 Research to date has not found evidence of phellandrene providing beneficial effects based on the tiny amounts found in various weed strains.